openbroadcaster/openbroadcaster.github.io/getting-started.md

 ## BEFORE YOU BEGIN
 {:toc}

-This guide will assist in the initial setup of both OBPlayer and OBServer backend applicaion infrastructure.
+This guide will assist in the initial setup of both OBPlayer and OBServer backend application infrastructure.
 Applies to 5X series; OBPlayer, Alert Player and OpenBox. __Open Box__ installation contains both __OBServer__ and __OBPlayer__ components.
 Once these applications are setup and running, proceed to the [Quick Start](https://support.openbroadcaster.com/quick-start/) for provisioning instructions.

 ### Install OBPlayer
 {:toc}